randys-review-questions/randys-review-questions.github.io/README.md

 parsing `.csv` files.

 The `scripts` directory contains scripts that are useful for this project:
+ * `applet_db.js` contains functions that return JSON objects containing data that are useful in the implementation of the Custom Quiz Generator.
+ * `applet.js` contains functionality used by the applet (i.e. the Custom Quiz Generator), which treats the quiz questions on this site as a "bank" to pull a customized set of questions from.
+This file contains the functionality to generate the HTML for custom quizzes.
  * `checkans.js` contains an answer checker function, written in JavaScript, that is run every time a user wishes to check their answers for a quiz.
  * `gen_quiz_pgs.py` iterates through all page directories and creates `index.html` and